Aurelian: Death

 The deaths of the Sassanid Kings Shapur I (272) and Hormizd I (273) in quick succession, and the rise to power of a weakened ruler (Bahram I), presented an opportunity to attack the Sassanid Empire, and in 275 Aurelian set out for another campaign against the Sassanids.
 On his way, he suppressed a revolt in Gaul – possibly against Faustinus, an officer or usurper of Tetricus – and defeated barbarian marauders in Vindelicia (Germany).

 However, Aurelian never reached Persia, as he was murdered while waiting in Thrace to cross into Asia Minor.
 As an administrator, he had been strict and had handed out severe punishments to corrupt officials or soldiers.
 A secretary of his (called Eros by Zosimus) had told a lie on a minor issue.
 In fear of what the emperor might do, he forged a document listing the names of high officials marked by the emperor for execution and showed it to collaborators.
-The notarius Mucapor and other high-ranking officers of the Praetorian Guard, fearing punishment from the emperor, murdered him in late September or early October 275, in Caenophrurium, Thrace.
+The notarius Mucapor and other high-ranking officers of the Praetorian Guard, fearing punishment from the emperor, murdered him shortly after October 275 (Tacitus began his reign in November or December), in Caenophrurium, Thrace.

 Aurelian's enemies in the Senate briefly succeeded in passing damnatio memoriae on the emperor, but this was reversed before the end of the year, and Aurelian, like his predecessor Claudius II, was deified as Divus Aurelianus.

 There is some evidence that Aurelian's wife, Ulpia Severina, who had been declared Augusta in 274, ruled the empire in her own right for some time after his death, although this is just speculative.
 Sources hint at an interregnum between Aurelian's death and the election of Marcus Claudius Tacitus as his successor.
 Additionally, some of Ulpia's coins appear to have been minted after Aurelian's death.

 Legacy

 The city of Orléans in France is named after Aurelian.
 Originally named Cenabum, Aurelian rebuilt and renamed it Aurelianum or Aureliana Civitas ("city of Aurelian", cité d'Aurélien), which evolved into Orléans.
-The city of New Orleans (in French, La Nouvelle-Orléans, in Latin, Nova Aurelianum), in Louisiana, United States is named after the commune of Orléans, and therefore by extension, Aurelian.